-Open the Branches view on the web while viewing your repo.
+Open the Branches view in the Code area on the web portal while viewing your repo.

 Locate your branch in the view.
-You can search for your branch using the Search all branches box in the upper right.
+You can browse the list or you can search for your branch using the Search all branches box in the upper right.

 Open the context menu for the branch by selecting the ... icon.
 Select Branch policies from the context menu.